Resistance in Lithuania during World War II

+Notably, although the latter two resistance movements fought against Nazi occupation, they also fought for Lithuania's occupation by their respective countries.
+Many Polish resistance members were against the possibility of an independent Lithuania after the war's end.

 First Soviet occupation

 In 1940, President Antanas Smetona fled to Germany, not wanting his government to become a puppet of the Soviet occupation.
 Soviet attempts to capture him were unsuccessful, and he was able to settle in the United States.

 In 1940, Jan Zwartendijk, the Dutch consul in Kaunas, and Chiune Sugihara, the Japanese consul in Kaunas, and his wife Yukiko disobeyed orders and saved thousands of Jewish refugees from Poland by granting them visas.

 In 1941, the Lithuanian Activist Front (Lietuvos Aktyvistų Frontas) formed an underground government, and following the June uprising, the Provisional Government of Lithuania maintained sovereignty for a brief period.

-Nazi German occupation
+German occupation

 Soviet partisans began sabotage and guerrilla operations against German forces immediately after the Nazi invasion of 1941.
 The activities of Soviet partisans in Lithuania were partly coordinated by the Command of the Lithuanian Partisan Movement headed by Antanas Sniečkus and partly by the Central Command of the Partisan Movement of the USSR.

 In 1943, the Nazis attempted to raise a Waffen-SS division from the local population as they had in many other countries, but due to widespread coordination between resistance groups, the mobilization was boycotted.
 The Lithuanian Territorial Defense Force (Lietuvos vietinė rinktinė) was eventually formed in 1944 under Lithuanian command, but was liquidated by the Nazis only a few months later for refusing to subordinate to their command.

 There was no significant violent resistance directed against the Nazis.
 Some Lithuanians, encouraged by Germany's vague promises of autonomy, cooperated with the Nazis.
 Pre-war tensions over the Vilnius Region resulted in a low-level civil war between Poles and Lithuanians.
-Nazi-sponsored Lithuanian units, primarily the Lithuanian Secret Police, were active in the region and assisted the Germans in repressing the Polish population.
+Nazi-sponsored Lithuanian units, primarily the Lithuanian Security Police, were active in the region and assisted the Germans in repressing the Polish population.
 In the autumn of 1943, the Home Army began retaliatory operations against the Lithuanian units and killed hundreds of mostly Lithuanian Auxiliary policemen and other collaborators during the first half of 1944.
 The conflict culminated in the massacres of Polish and Lithuanian civilians in June 1944 in the Glitiškės (Glinciszki) and Dubingiai (Dubinki) villages.
-See also Polish-Lithuanian relations during World War II.